razofz/hackaTUM18/README.md

 # HackaTUM 2018 - [Insert Team Name Here]
 # See your save / [Insert Title Here]

-This is the repo for the front-end part of our solution to the **City of Munich** challenge.
+This is the repo for our solution to the **City of Munich** challenge.